MaayanLab/software-testing/1-unit-testing/README.md

 # Unit testing
-_Gregory Gundersen, Ma'ayan lab meeting, 22 January 2015_
+_Gregory Gundersen, Ma'ayan Lab meeting, 22 January 2015_

 ## Basics of unit testing
 > **What is a unit test?**